 |||||

 Oil based primer for aluminium and magnesium alloys.
 The shade wasn’t standardized and could range from light yellow to chromate green.
-Unlike other primers, there are no known cases where this primer was used as a surface finish. | ||||||
+Unlike other primers, ALG-1 was usually covered by other paints. | ||||||

-ALG-5 АЛГ-5 |
+АЛГ-5 [ALG-5] |

 mix of 50/50 ALG-1 and A-14.
-After 1943 this was recommended by the NKAP as the standard cockpit finish. | ||||||
+After 1943 this was recommended by the NKAP as the standard cockpit finish.
+The shade varied based on the colour of the ALG-1 used. | ||||||

-138A | black | |||||
+n.138 | red brown | |||||

 glyptal primer | ||||||